Rexaintreal/LeetCohort/README.md

 - Hard problems: 50+ points
 - Each test case within a problem can award partial points
 - Leaderboard ranks users by total points earned
+- Points are given based on various things such as difficulty, time complexity, hints etc.

 ---